 In the market for our disk sputtering systems, we have experienced competition from Anelva Corporation, a subsidiary of Canon, which has sold substantial numbers of systems worldwide.
-In the market for semiconductor equipment we are attempting to enter a market dominated by competitors such as Applied Materials, LAM Research and Tokyo Electron, Ltd. In the market for our military imaging products we experience competition from companies such as ITT Industries, Inc. and BAE.
-In the markets for our commercial imaging products we compete with companies such as Andor, Basler, Dalsa, E2V, Hamamatsu, Texas Instruments and Roper Industries for sensor and camera products, and with companies such as Ahura, B&W Tek, Horiba - Jobin Yvon, InPhotonics, Ocean Optics, Renishaw, and Smiths Detection for Raman spectrometer products.
+In the market for semiconductor equipment we are attempting to enter a market dominated by competitors such as Applied Materials, LAM Research and Tokyo Electron, Ltd. In the market for photovoltaic equipment we experience competition from companies such as Veeco Instruments Inc., Centrotherm Photovoltaics AG, and cell module manufacturers that are internally developing manufacturing equipment that may be sold externally in the future.
+In the market for our military imaging products we experience competition from companies such as ITT Industries, Inc. and Photonis Netherlands B.V.
+In the markets for our commercial imaging products we compete with companies such as Andor, Dalsa, E2V, Hamamatsu, Texas Instruments and Roper Industries for sensor and camera products, and with companies such as Ahura, B&W Tek, Horiba - Jobin Yvon, InPhotonics, Ocean Optics, Renishaw, and Smiths Detection for Raman spectrometer products.
 Our competitors have substantially greater financial, technical, marketing, manufacturing and other resources than we do, especially in the semiconductor equipment market where we have not previously offered a product.
-We cannot ensure that our competitors will not develop enhancements to, or future generations of, competitive products that offer superior price or performance features.
-Likewise, we cannot ensure that new competitors will not enter our markets and develop such enhanced products.
+We cannot ensure that our competitors will not enter our markets and develop such enhanced products.
 Moreover, competition for our customers is intense, and our competitors have historically offered substantial pricing concessions and incentives to attract our customers or retain their existing customers.